thrended/Compiler/README.md

 Collaboration projects with KirbyNguyen (Duc Nguyen)

-Original repository links provided in subfolders
+Links to original repositories provided in subfolders